retirement sories

-I’ve been fortunate to have visited many countries in connection with my work, and on holidays.
-I worked in Zambia from 1969-1974 and I’ve returned to Africa on four occasions since - Kenya, Rwanda, Burundi, South Africa and Zambia (you can see more in my story Going Back).
+’I have been fortunate to have visited many countries in connection with my work, and on holidays.
+I worked in Zambia from 1969-1974 and I’ have returned to Africa on five occasions since - Kenya, Rwanda, Burundi, South Africa, Zimbabwe, Botswana, and Zambia (you can see more in my story Going Back).

-In Europe I’ve been to Great Britain, Spain, Portugal, Germany France, Holland, Belgium, Italy, Greece, Austria, Andorra, Monaco and Norway.
+In Europe I'’ve been to Great Britain, Spain, Portugal, Germany France, Holland, Belgium, Italy, Greece, Austria, Andorra, Monaco and Norway.

-And I’m not finished yet!
-Many of my retirement wishes to come can be seen in my Bucket List.
+And I'’m not finished yet!
+Many of my retirement wishes to come can be seen in my Bucket List

 Travel has been one of my great pleasures in life, and having spent some of the best years of my life working abroad, I have given some thought to retiring abroad.

 In December 2008 I went on holidays to sunny Gran Canaria to lessen the threat of winter blues.
-It was there I encountered the character that wrote about in Peter The Great!
+It was there I encountered the character that wrote about in Peter The Great

 They told me that the sunshine was the big attraction.
 “The climate was much healthier than the UK.
 We take long walks along the beach and promenade and in the evening sitting on our veranda, watching the sun go down, sipping a cool drink, we imagine the English winter and think that we will never go back.”